canonical/mlflow-operator/docs/index.rst

    ..  grid-item:: :doc:`Tutorial <tutorial/index>`

-       **Start here**: a hands-on introduction to Mlflow for newcomers
+       **Start here**: a hands-on introduction to Charmed MLflow for newcomers

    ..  grid-item:: :doc:`How-to guides <how-to/index>`

-      **Step-by-step guides** covering key operations and common tasks in Mlflow
+      **Step-by-step guides** covering key operations and common tasks in Charmed MLflow

 .. grid:: 1 1 2 2
    :reverse:

    .. grid-item:: :doc:`Reference <reference/index>`

-      **Technical information** - specifications, APIs, architecture of Mlflow
+      **Technical information** - specifications, APIs, architecture of Charmed MLflow

    .. grid-item:: :doc:`Explanation <explanation/index>`

-      **Discussion and clarification** of key Mlflow concepts and features
+      **Discussion and clarification** of key Charmed MLflow concepts and features

 ---------

 Project and community
 ---------------------

-Mlflow is an open-source project that values its community.
+Charmed MLflow is an open-source project that values its community.
 We warmly welcome contributions, suggestions, fixes, and constructive feedback from everyone.

 * `Code of conduct`_
 * `Get support`_
 * `Join our online chat`_
 * `Contribute`_
 * `Roadmap`_
-* `Considering Mlflow for your next ML project?
+* `Considering Charmed MLflow for your next ML project?
 Get in touch!`_

 .. toctree::
    :hidden: